a-gram/audioneex/README.md

-Audioneex is an audio content recognition engine specifically designed for real-time uses.
+Audioneex is an audio content recognition engine specifically designed for real-time applications.
 It is general purpose, based on content-agnostic algorithms and runs on desktop, server, mobile and embedded devices.

 Features